rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Our God-given free will grants us a choice of what to worship, and then separately *how to worship*.
 If you do not worship God then you will feel no need to honor or respect icons of Christ, including the person of Christ.
+And likewise if you do worship God then you will feel no desire to honor or respect idolatrous images.

 Let's examine this carefully, first from idolatry: